maanvik/Application_Tracker/README.md

 ﻿# Job Application Tracker

 A modern, full-stack web application for tracking and managing job applications throughout your job search process.
-Built with React, Flask, and PostgreSQL.